GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

   - **gmt begin; gmt end**: Commands to start and end a GMT script using modern syntax.
   - **@earth_relief_06m**: A remote grid of Earth's relief with a 6-minute resolution.
   - **-I**: Apply illumination to the grid.
-  - **-JG0/0/13c**: Stereographic projection with the center at longitude 0 and latitude 0, with a 13 cm map width.
+  - **-JG0/0/13c**: Perspective projection with the center at longitude 0 and latitude 0, with a 13 cm map width.

 2.3.
 Make the Master Frame
 ===========================

-..
-To create animations with GMT, I must use the :gmt-module:`movie` module.
-So, in this step, I recreate the previous image (the *master frame*) but with the :gmt-module:`movie` module which is use to create animations.
+In this step, I recreate the previous image (the *master frame*) but with the :gmt-module:`movie` module which is use to create animations.

 ..
 Important::